ArnoHuygelier/Password-Generator-Web/README.md

-# Password-Generator-Web
+# Password Generator Web

+A simple web-based tool to generate secure passwords.
+Customize the length and which characters to include.

+## Features

+- Set password length
+- Choose which characters to include (letters, numbers, symbols)
+- Generate a password
-Generate secure passwords in your browser with custom length and characters.
-Copy to clipboard easily.
+- Copy password to clipboard